scotthlee/fairness/README.md

-# Algorithmic Fairness in ML
+# Fair classification through linear programming
 ## Introduction
 This repository implements several postprocessing algorithms designed to debias pretrained classifiers.
 It uses linear programming for everything, including its work with real-valued predictors, and so the bulk of the solving code is an implementation (and extension) of the method presented by Hardt, Price, and Srebro in their [2016 paper](https://arxiv.org/pdf/1610.02413.pdf) on fairness in supervised learning.